discljord/discljord/README.md

 If you find any other issues, please report them, and I'll attempt to fix them as soon as possible!

+## Supporting the Project
+If you would like to contribute financially to the creation of Discljord, a [Patreon page](https://www.patreon.com/discljord) is available to support me.
+There's absolutely no obligation to donate if you use this software, but if you do, I'll add your username to this document to thank you for your support!

+## Current Patrons
+You could have your name added here if you support the project!

 ## License

 Copyright © 2017-2021 Joshua Suskalo